-All six North-East Asian countries are part of the East Asian-Australasian Flyway which connects breeding grounds, stop-over sites and wintering grounds from North-East Asia to South-East Asia and Australia.
-It has numerous endangered and threatened species and is the world's most threatened flyway amongst eight international flyways for migratory birds, pressured by rapid development of land and coastal areas causing serious habitat loss and degradation.
+All six North-East Asian countries are part of the East Asian-Australasian Flyway which connects breeding grounds, stop-over sites and wintering grounds from Arctic area through North-East Asia and South-East Asia to Australia and New Zealand.
+It has numerous endangered and threatened species and is the world's most threatened flyway amongst nine international flyways for migratory birds, pressured by rapid development of land and coastal areas causing serious habitat loss and degradation.